jacquetc/skribisto/README.md

 The dedicated website for the user manual is [here](https://manual.skribisto.eu/en_US/manual.html) The dedicated website for the FAQ is [here](https://manual.skribisto.eu/en_US/faq.html) Each one can be translated (see [Translation](#translation) section)

+## Discussions

+A Discord server is available.
+Do you need help, offer suggestions or talk ?
+Join us [here](https://discord.gg/5BSkvQmyVH)

 ## Support